 Note: Low cost travel insurance is made available to all trip members.
 (Last year it cost average $150.- 200. depending on your age & trip length).
 You are strongly urged to obtain it.
 If you do NOT obtain it, you must sign a legal release.

-SARS has been officially eradicated in China according the World Health Organization.
-If SARS or some other killer bird-flu or swine-flu virus should it break out before the trip date, I personally believe the trip will still happen.
+If SARS or some other bird-flu virus should it break out before the trip date, I personally believe the trip will still happen.
 Two reasons.

 1. During the last epidemic there were virtually no cases where we are spending most of our time.